Tal58/to_do_withReact/README.md

 ## Description

 Project aims to create a to do list app using React JavaScript Library.
-In this project will help you to understand useState and useEffect hooks and also probs and state definitions in any project.
+This project will help you to understand useState and useEffect hooks and also probs and state definitions.
 Furthermore, you will notice how components changed the expected outcome.

 ## Project Skeleton